VitoriaCamelo/VitoriaCamelo/README.md

 <div style="display: inline_block">
   <p style="align:left">
     I am a developer and K-pop listener born in João Pessoa - Paraíba.
 I am also a college student in Computer Science at UFPB and a member of <a href="https://linktr.ee/petcomufpb">PET Computação</a>.
 In 2021, I graduated as a computer technician at IFPB Campus João Pessoa.
 I am currently searching for an internship.
+My interests are Web Development and Data Analytics.
   </p>

   ### Technologies